 If you’re interested in helping others and being a student tutor in Computer Information Science, take a look at the job description.
 Interested applicants should complete an application and submit it to the B151 Open Computer Lab.
-Applications are available here.
+Download an application.

 Advice From Employers